ArkTrek/arktrek/README.md

 ### 4. 🚗 Vehicle Detection Using ML
 - This project basically uses pretrained models to detect vehicles and classifies the same as moving objects.
 Based on the extracted features, we are able to determine the type of vehicle it is as well.
 But as similar to the face detection one, this also is a very simple project to build from scratch.

-## 5. ✍️ Handwriting Detection Using ML
+## 5. ✍️ Handwriting Based Paper Evaluation System
 - This project utilizes machine learning algorithms to recognize handwritten text from images, enabling the digital conversion of handwritten notes.

 ### 6. 👁️ Eye Disease Detection